 - 7 breakfasts

-- Galician cheese tasting in Santiago (not on Sundays)
+- Galician cheese tasting in Santiago de Compostela (not possible on Sundays)

 - 24/7 phone assistance by our local office/representative